mas-bandwidth/gafferongames/content/post/snapshot_compression.md

 This gives a decent encoding but we can do better.
 If you think about it then there will be situations where one position component is large but the others are small.
 It would be nice if we could take advantage of this and send these small components using less bits.

 It's a statistical game and the best selection of small and large ranges per-component depend on the data set.
 I couldn't really tell looking at a noisy bandwidth meter if I was making any gains so I captured the position vs. position base data set and wrote it to a text file for analysis.
-The format is x,y,z,base_x,base_y,base_z with one cube per-line.
-The goal is to encode x,y,z relative to base x,y,z for each line.
-If you are interested, you can download this data set <a href="http://gafferongames.com/wp-content/uploads/2015/02/position_values.txt">here</a>.

 I wrote a short ruby script to find the best encoding with a greedy search.
 The best bit-packed encoding I found for the data set works like this: 1 bit small per delta component followed by 5 bits if small [-16,+15] range, otherwise the delta component is in [-256,+255] range and is sent with 9 bits.
 If any component delta values are outside the large range, fallback to absolute position.
 Using this encoding I was able to obtain on average 26.1 bits for changed positions values.